robsontenorio/laravel-keycloak-guard/MULTI_REALM.md

 ```

-2. Pass realmName paramater in your request.
+2. Pass realmName paramater in your header.